jad-b/atomic/README.md

 Complexity divided.

 ## What it has/can do
-* Provide a modular API for interacting with graphs, which can be extended for _any_ custom backend. same graph.
+* Provide a simple API for overlaying Graph interactions on top of data sources: databases, third-party APIs, web crawling, and simple in-memory graphs.
-* Maintain a data model as arbitrary as JSON, or defined as a Python class.
+* Keep a schema as arbitrary as JSON, or tightly-defined as a Python class.
 * "Walk" your graph with custom operations.
 * Built-in notions of sequencing & hierarchy, w/ common operations on such provided.

-## What I Want It To Do
+## Where It Could Go
+* Add operations for partitioning graphs
 * Event-driven architecture makes it easy for multiple actors to work on the
 * Partition your graph across distributed backends.
 * Supports the interaction of separate graphs